 , where the common rental fees range from €650.00 to €4,000.00 a month.
 These differences alone should tell you how expensive it is in Cannes.

-Costs of Buying Property in Zagreb
+Costs of Buying Property in Cannes

 Though the common rental fees in Cannes may seem affordable enough, actually buying your own property here is a different matter entirely.
 Of course, owning your own land or house would be expensive no matter where you are, but here in Cannes, it's slightly different.
 To own a home in any of the central districts of the city